Lithium Valley: Lithium production

-The Lithium Valley Commission was created under the California Energy Commission in September 2020 to explore and expand the emerging lithium recovery industry.
+The Lithium Valley Commission was created under the California Energy Commission in September 2020 to explore and expand the emerging lithium-recovery industry.

 Projects

-In 2016, the Australian firm Controlled Thermal Resources (CTR) announced plans to build a 140 MW geothermal power plant and a lithium extraction facility capable of producing 15,000 tons (13,600 tonnes) by 2023 and 75,000 tons (68,000 tonnes) by 2027.
+In 2016, the Australian firm Controlled Thermal Resources (CTR) announced plans to build a 140 MW geothermal power plant and a lithium-extraction facility capable of producing 15000 ST by 2023 and 75000 ST by 2027.
 The company hopes to create a major new domestic source of the mineral.
 General Motors announced a strategic partnership with CTR in 2021 to secure a local supply of lithium.
-The majority of the battery-grade lithium hydroxide and carbonate for the Ultium battery will come from this plant.
+The majority of the battery-grade lithium hydroxide and lithium carbonate for the Ultium battery will come from this plant.

-Controlled Thermal Resources is developing a combined lithium extraction and power generation facility in the Hell's Kitchen geothermal field employing a closed-loop process.
+Controlled Thermal Resources is developing a combined lithium-extraction and power-generation facility in the Hell's Kitchen geothermal field employing a closed-loop process.
 Brine will be extracted from the ground, with geothermal steam being used to drive a turbine generating electricity, and reacting with the brine to separate the lithium hydroxide and lithium carbonate used for battery production.

 Berkshire Hathaway Energy has a subsidiary that operates 10 geothermal plants in the area.
 Berkshire's BHE Renewables division plans to open a lithium carbonate pilot plant.